Green Vehicle Laws and Regulations in Texas

 For specifics, consult the Texas Statutes (Transportation Code 548.104).

 Texas prohibits drivers from causing or allowing the primary propulsion engine of a motor vehicle to idle more than 5 minutes if the vehicle is not in motion.
 Some exceptions to the rule include vehicles that:

-- Have a gross vehicle weight rating that exceed 14,000 lbs. and one of the following types of engines (model-year 2008 or newer) certified by the Environmental Protection Agency (EPA) or another TX environmental agency to emit 30 grams or fewer of nitrogen oxides emissions per hour of idling:
+- Have a gross vehicle weight rating that exceed 14,000 lbs. and certified by the Environmental Protection Agency (EPA) or another TX environmental agency to emit a limited amount of nitrogen oxides emissions per hour of idling: